Deliberation via Matching

 Since this section mainly focuses on the $m=2$ candidate case, we specialize the notation to this setting.
 Let the candidates be $A$ and $B$, separated by distance $d(A,B)$ in the latent metric.
 Let $AB$ (respectively $BA$) denote the set of voters who prefer $A$ (respectively $B$), so that $\lvert AB\rvert + \lvert BA\rvert = n$ is the total number of voters.
-Let $M$ denote the arbitrary matching formed between voters in $AB$ and those in $BA$ according to the deliberation-via-matching protocol (\Cref{sec:protocol}).
+Let $M$ denote the arbitrary matching formed between voters in $AB$ and those in $BA$ according to the deliberation-via-matching protocol.
 Each matched pair $(u,v) \in M \subseteq AB\times BA$ deliberates between $A$ and $B$ and supports the alternative with the smaller total distance to the pair.
 Define

+(Recall that we handle ties between $AB,BA$ and between $M_A, M_B$ in any consistent way, meaning each voter prefers exactly one in $\{A,B\}$, and so does each matched pair in $M$.)
 Observe $M_A, M_B$ partition $M$, and recall that the number of $A$-wins pairs (resp. $B$-win pairs) are $W_A = \lvert M_A\rvert$ (resp. $W_B = \lvert M_B\rvert$) by definition.
-The electorate now splits into three types of voters: (i) Those that contribute to $A$-wins, grouped as pairs from $AB\times BA$; (ii) Those that contribute to $B$-wins, also grouped as pairs; and (iii) Unmatched voters, all of whom belong to $AB$ if $\lvert AB\rvert \geqslant \lvert BA\rvert$ and $BA$ otherwise.
+The electorate now splits into three types of voters: (i) Those that contribute to $A$-wins, grouped as pairs from $AB\times BA$; (ii) those that contribute to $B$-wins, also grouped as pairs; and (iii) unmatched voters, all of whom belong to $AB$ if $\lvert AB\rvert \geqslant \lvert BA\rvert$ and $BA$ otherwise.
 Ties can be apportioned in any way as long as every tie pair is counted once.